arhohuttunen/arhohuttunen.com/content/post/dry-damp-tests/index.md

 On the other hand, what does DAMP mean in the context of tests?

 It merely means that you would like to see and understand at one glance what happens in the test. **The most important information is what each step does, not how it's implemented**.
+Descriptive can refer to the purpose and meaningful can refer to relevancy.

 If we move any test steps somewhere else, we will not reuse this knowledge but remove it from the test.
+It still does the same thing, but the knowledge is now indirect.

 Let's think about the previous `Task` construction example.
 When we move the construction to `@BeforeEach`, the construction knowledge is not available inside the test.
-We still construct the task, but it's indirect.

 Thinking in terms of system knowledge, we would like to apply DRY to _how_ to implement something.
 Same way, we would like to use DAMP to describe _what_ steps to take.